PersocomAI/.github/profile/README.md

 - **Personalized Companion**
   A companion defined by a single main character that you can design yourself, similar to other AI companions.

+- **Avatar Support**
+  It will be possible to use at least a 2D AI avatar.[^2]
+[^2]: While VRM (VRoid Studio) support for 3D avatars would be ideal, because users can easily create their own, the goal is to also support more realistic characters, not just anime/comic-style ones.
+This project is not just for anime lovers.

 - **Roleplaying Capability**
   This character will be capable of roleplaying as other characters if you wish.